PhilMele/M4Project/README.md

 </details>

+> [!IMPORTANT]
-**Note**: Parking objects cannot be activated unless they are provided at least with 1 applicable rate.
+> Parking objects cannot be activated unless they are provided at least with 1 applicable rate.
 This rule is set in force in both backend, where the logic will check if the an existing rate has been attached to this `parking_id` and display an error message, and in the front end by hiding the "Activate" button.

 <details>
 <summary style="color: white; background: black; padding: 5px;">Click to see code</summary>